OpusCapita/raml-to-markdown/test/data/Countries.md

 | countryCode | string | Internation phone dial country code. | true |  |

 ### Response code: 404
+Sent if no object for the passed `id` was found.

 #### Error (application/json)